 Fortune: In his will he left 31 million SEK (today about 265 million dollar) to fund the prizes.

 When Alfred was five years old his father moved to St. Petersburg in Russia.
 Alfred joined him a few years later.Early years in St. Petersburg

 Alfred Nobel was attracted to philosophical issues and read philosophical works with interest.Alfred Nobel - the philosopher

 An entirely new industry grew up, based on Alfred Nobel's patents and with Alfred as the initiator.Dynamite companies

-In his will of November 27, 1895 signed in Paris, Alfred Nobel specified that the bulk of his fortune should be divided into five parts and to be used for Prizes in Physics, Chemistry, Physiology or Medicine, Literature and Peace to "those who, during the preceding year, shall have conferred the greatest benefit on mankind."The content in Alfred Nobel's handwritten will
+In his will of November 27, 1895 signed in Paris, Alfred Nobel specified that the bulk of his fortune should be divided into five parts and to be used for Prizes in Physics, Chemistry, Physiology or Medicine, Literature and Peace to "those who, during the preceding year, shall have conferred the greatest benefit to mankind."The content in Alfred Nobel's handwritten will

 After his death Alfred Nobel left a private library of over 1500 volumes, mostly fiction in the original language, works by the great writers of the 19th century, but also the classics and works by philosophers, theologians, historians and other scientists.Complete lists of Alfred Nobel's private library

 Alfred Nobel was an enthusiastic reader and wrote his own dramatic works and poems.Read an article about Alfred Nobel's writing skills

 Here you can find a selection of publications about the work and life of Alfred Nobel.See the list of books